Hardware Requirements

 Persistent volumes are created by default when deploying the container.

-However, it is recommended that the repositories and the database for SUSE Manager are stored on separate storage devices.
+However, it is recommended that the volumes are stored on one or more separate storage devices.
 Such a setup helps avoid data loss in production environments.
+This can be done after container deployment.

-Storage devices must be set up prior to deploying the container.
+Storage devices best should be set up after first deploying the container.
 For more details, see Persistent Container Volumes.

 We recommend you use XFS as the filesystem type for all volumes.
-Additionally, for on-premise installations, consider using logical volume management (LVM) to manage the disks.
 The size of the disk for repositories storage is dependent on the number of distributions and channels you intend to manage with SUSE Manager.
 See the tables in this section for guides to estimate the size required.

 On the SUSE Manager Server, use this command to find all available storage devices: